Andrew Maclean

 Deputy News Editor

-CarExpert brings reviews, research tools and trusted buying support together, guiding you from research to delivery with confidence.
+CarExpert brings together reviews, research tools and trusted buying support, guiding you from research to delivery with confidence.

-Starting with the already excellent M2 Coupe, the CS – for Competition Sport – is a limited-run, track-focused model which sharpens the sword with a suite of changes designed to deliver more engagement, more pace, and more ‘M’.
+Starting with the already excellent M2 two-door, the CS – for Competition Sport – is a limited-run, track-focused model which sharpens the sword with a suite of changes designed to deliver more engagement, more pace, and more ‘M’.

 Combined with rear-wheel drive, it promises to be a serious driver’s car.
-So good, in fact, it could well rattle the cage of the other CS models in the M lineup – and knock off the odd Porsche 718 Cayman on the way.
+So good, in fact, it could well rattle the cage of the other CS models in the M lineup – and knock off the odd Porsche Cayman on the way.

-The second-generation M2 CS – based on the latest G87-series M2 – follows legendary BMWs dating back to the lag-happy 2002 Turbo (1973), the aggressively tuned 1M Coupe (2011), and the original, playful M2 CS (F87) of 2020.
+The second generation of M2 CS – based on the second-gen G87 M2 – follows legendary BMWs back to the lag-happy 2002 Turbo (1973), the aggressively tuned 1M Coupe (2011), and the original, playful M2 CS (F87) of 2020.

-There’s a carbon-fibre bonnet and roof, too, helping shed 30kg of weight, with Australian-spec versions officially clocking in at 1700kg neat, with revised suspension including a unique adaptive damping tune and revised spring rates.
+There’s a carbon-fibre bonnet and roof, too, helping shed 30kg of weight with Australian-spec versions officially clocking in at 1700kg neat, with revised suspension including a unique adaptive damping tune and revised spring rates.

-The M2 CS is priced at $172,900 before on-road costs, a cool $44,800 more than the standard BMW M2 Coupe, and well above the previous M2 CS priced at $147,400 back in 2020.
+The M2 CS is $172,900 before on-road costs, a cool $44,800 more than the standard BMW M2, and above the previous M2 CS which was $147,400 back in 2020.

 | Model | Price before on-road costs |